 5. Saving the data

-This chapter will walk you through how to save the data in the repository, and spot and fix common errors.
+This chapter will walk you through saving the data in your repository and spotting and fixing common errors.

 5.1.
 Log the result